Sunday, August 31, 2025

 Previously, God told Jeremiah that if he found one righteous person, He would forgive the people.
 So, Jeremah searched.
 His hunger and thirst for righteousness drove him to make a comprehensive quest, but, alas, there was none righteous, no not one.

-The Lord declared, “Because from the least of them even to the greatest of them, everyone is given to covetousness; and from the prophet even to the priest, everyone deals falsely.
+“From the least of them even to the greatest of them, everyone is given to covetousness; and from the prophet even to the priest, everyone deals falsely.
 They have also healed the hurt of My people slightly, saying, ‘Peace, peace!’
 When there is no peace.”
 Jeremiah 6:13-14

-Jesus confronted a similar attitude among the religious leaders in His day.
+In Luke 16:13-14, Jesus confronted a similar attitude among the religious leaders in His day.
 After Jesus stated, “You cannot serve God and mammon.”
 “The Pharisees, who were lovers of money, were listening to all these things and were scoffing at Him.”
-[11]

 “Were they ashamed when they had committed abomination?
 No!
 They were not at all ashamed; nor did they know how to blush.
 Therefore, they shall fall among those who fall; at the time I punish them, they shall be cast down,” says the Lord.”
 Jeremiah 6:15

-The exile could have been avoided if they had taught God’s commands diligently to their children, talked of them when they sat in their house, when they walked by the way, when they lied down, and when they woke up.
-[13]
+According to Deuteronomy 6:7, the exile could have been avoided if they had taught God’s commands diligently to their children, talked of them when they sat in their house, when they walked by the way, when they lied down, and when they woke up.

 “Thus says the Lord: stand in the ways and see, and ask for the old paths, where the good way is, and walk in it; then you will find rest for your souls.
 But they said, ‘We will not walk in it.’”
 Jeremiah 6:16

-The Lord is still calling us to walk with Him.
-“As you have received Christ Jesus the Lord, walk in Him.”
-[14]
+Colossians 2:6 says, “As you have received Christ Jesus the Lord, walk in Him.”

 “Also, I set watchmen over you, saying, ‘Listen to the sound of the trumpet!’
 But they said, ‘We will not listen.’
 Therefore hear, you nations, and know, O congregation, what is among them.
 Hear, O earth!
 Behold, I will certainly bring calamity on this people—the fruit of their thoughts, because they have not heeded My words nor My law but rejected it.”
 Jeremiah 6:17-19

-The Lord calls those who walk with Him to look out for those who are not.
+In Ezekiel 3:17, the Lord calls those who walk with Him to look out for those who are not.
 The Lord said to Ezekiel, “Son of man, I have appointed you a watchman to the house of Israel; whenever you hear a Word from My mouth, warn them from Me.”
-[15]

 “For what purpose to Me comes frankincense from Sheba, and sweet cane from a far country?
 Your burnt offerings are not acceptable, nor your sacrifices sweet to Me.”
 Jeremiah 6:20